 Located in the cool pines of Northern Arizona, We are near Grand Canyon, Grand Canyon Railway, Bearizona, Sedona, Oak Creek, Montezuma's Castle & Cliff Castle Casino.
 The Petrified Forest & Painted desert is about a 2 hour drive.
-Ideal for family retreats, a couple's romantic week-end, or hunters who don't want to set up camp.
+Ideal for family retreats, a couple's romantic week-end, or hunters who don't want to sleep on the ground.
 It's all set up for you.

 Our cabins are about 100 years old with plenty of rustic character.
 We can offer a soothing atmosphere not provided in the city limits.
 We are in Parks, Az. which is 1/2 way between Flagstaff & Williams.